semgrep/semgrep-docs/docs/release-notes/latest.md

 - Converted all '@r2c.dev' email addresses to '@semgrep.com'.
 Several error messages displayed outdated email addresses.
 With this fix, you can now see in the CLI the correct email to reach out to the Semgrep Support team, which is [support@semgrep.com](mailto:support@semgrep.com). ([#8446](https://github.com/returntocorp/semgrep/pull/8446))
 - Fixed CLI output to display matches from different rules with the same message.
 Now you are able to see the rule ID granularly even if two rules have the same rule message. ([#8557](https://github.com/returntocorp/semgrep/pull/8557))
 - Semgrep PyPI package can now be installed on **aarch64 libmusl** platforms such as Alpine. (gh-8565)
 - Improved the `--max-memory` help description to make it clearer.
 Its previous message, "Defaults to 0 for all CLI scans," did not convey that the default is 0 for all scans except when using Semgrep Pro Engine in CI scans.
-The default is 5000MiB for Semgrep Pro Engine CI scans.
-In this context, a CI scan is any scan using the `semgrep ci` command, whether in a local environment or a CI/CD pipeline, and Pro Engine must be enabled for the org whose repositories you are scanning.
+The default is 5000MiB for Semgrep Pro Engine CI scans, defined as:
+    - Any scan using the `semgrep ci --pro` command, whether in a local environment or a CI/CD pipeline.
+    - Any scan using the `semgrep ci` command with Pro Engine enabled in Semgrep Cloud Platform for the org whose repositories you are scanning.
 - Fixed a regression introduced three years ago in 0.9.0, when optimizing the evaluation of the ellipsis operator `...` to be faster.
 The ellipsis only matched deeply, such as inside an if block, if it did not match anything non-deeply, thus causing that this pattern:
   ```
   foo()